-- document_type The type of EmbeddedDocument the list will hold. - kwargs Keyword arguments passed directly into the parent ListField.
+- document_type The type of EmbeddedDocument the list will hold. - args Arguments passed directly into the parent ListField. - kwargs Keyword arguments passed directly into the parent ListField.

-'''

 class mongoengine.fields.SortedListField(field, kwargs)

-'''

 A ListField that sorts the contents of its list before writing to the database in order to ensure that a sorted list is always retrieved.